Prasanta-Hembram/Multilingual-UI-Calculator/README.md

 2. Clone the project to your own machine
 3. Work on your fork
     1. Make your changes and additions
-        - If you are adding a new language (but try to find languages having unique ISO 15924, [find script codes here in Wikipedia](https://en.wikipedia.org/wiki/Script_(Unicode))) to the project then create a folder inside **locales** with a valid three language ISO code.
+        - If you are adding a new language (but try to find languages having unique ISO 15924, [find script codes here in Wikipedia](https://en.wikipedia.org/wiki/Script_(Unicode))) to the project then create a folder inside **locales** with a valid ISO 639-2 Code.
 		- Then inside the newly created folder three files must be there, locale.html (replace locale with three letter language code), main.css, and script.js
 		- You can copy all these three files from the **eng** Template folder and place them inside yours.
 		- locale.html - Translate these words in your language: Calculator, Home and numbers.